Columbian Viceroyalty: Origins

 In addition, other powers and economic prerogatives.

 These titles would be confirmed by the monarchs on his return from his first voyage in May 1493.
 Of these, the best known in Castile, which paid the most attention both Columbus and the monarchs, was the Admiral.

 History

-According to the capitulations of Santa Fe, all lands discovered by Christopher Columbus were part of his viceroyalty:
+According to the capitulations of Santa Fe, all lands discovered by Christopher Columbus were part of his viceroyalty.

-In his first trip to the Americas (it got to Guanahani on 12 October 1492), Columbus discovered the Bahamas, Cuba and The Hispaniola, exerting his position as viceroy and governor in them, leaving to return to Spain to 39 men in La Navidad in Hispaniola, which was founded on December 25, 1492. the fort was destroyed shortly then by the Indians of the island, killing all its occupants.
+On his first voyage to the Americas in 1492-1493, Columbus discovered the Bahamas, Cuba, and Hispaniola, and acted as viceroy and governor there.
+Before returning to Spain, he founded La Navidad in Hispaniola on 25 December 1492.
+This was a fort held by 39 men.
+The Indians of the island soon destroyed the fort, killing all its occupants.